publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch88/schVII/m__us_usc_t7_s5925b.md

         (5) identifying marketing and policy constraints on the expansion of organic agriculture;

-        (6) conducting advanced on-farm research and development that emphasizes observation of, experimentation with, and innovation for working organic farms, including research relating to production and marketing and to socioeconomic conditions;
+        (6) conducting advanced on-farm research and development that emphasizes observation of, experimentation with, and innovation for working organic farms, including research relating to production, marketing, food safety, socioeconomic conditions, and farm business management;

         (7) examining optimal conservation and environmental outcomes relating to organically produced agricultural products; and